Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Discussion

 \subsection{Computational Overhead}

-The LLM agent incurs a wall-clock overhead relative to deterministic controllers: $445.2$\,s versus $337.4$\,s for three-field continuation on cantilever, and $562.4$\,s versus $396.4$\,s on the \MBB{} beam — a $32$--$42\%$ increase.
+The LLM agent incurs a wall-clock overhead relative to deterministic controllers: $445.2$\,s versus $337.4$\,s for three-field continuation on cantilever, and $562.4$\,s versus $396.4$\,s on the \MBB{} beam---a $32$--$42\%$ increase.
 This overhead has two components: the API latency per call ($\approx\!1$--$3$\,s per call at $k=5$, for $\approx\!60$ calls per 300-iter run) and any additional restart iterations triggered by the agent.
 The L-bracket result ($150.1$\,s for the LLM agent versus $282.9$\,s for the expert heuristic) is anomalously fast: post-hoc analysis indicates that the agent converged to a stable binary topology early and triggered few restarts, reducing the effective run length.
-For production use, the API overhead could be substantially reduced by batching calls, using a locally-hosted model, or increasing the call interval $k$ in the converge phase where the agent's decisions are near-deterministic.
+For production use, the API overhead could be substantially reduced by batching calls, using a locally-hosted model, or increasing the call interval~$k$ in the converge phase, where the agent's decisions are near-deterministic.

-\paragraph{API cost.} The model used throughout is \textit{gemini-3.1-flash-lite-preview} (Google, accessed March 2026), a lightweight variant of the Gemini family~\citep{Team2025Gemini}.
-Each API call transmits $\approx\!500$ input tokens (system prompt plus the serialised state observation) and receives $\approx\!50$ output tokens (a single JSON object), with a 200-token output cap.
+\paragraph{API cost.} The model used throughout is \textit{gemini-3.1-flash-lite-preview} (Google, accessed March 2026), a lightweight variant of the Gemini family~\citep{Team2024Gemini}.
+Each API call transmits $\approx\!500$ input tokens (system prompt plus the serialized state observation) and receives $\approx\!50$ output tokens (a single JSON object), with a 200-token output cap.
 A complete five-controller comparison on three 2-D benchmarks with $n=5$ seeds generates $\approx\!900$ inner-loop calls plus $\approx\!60$ calls for the 3-D experiment; the meta-optimization outer loop adds $\approx\!24$ calls.
-At current Gemini Flash Lite pricing, the total cost of all experiments reported in this paper — including all meta-optimization iterations — is under $\$1$\,USD.
-This negligible cost contrasts sharply with RL-based DAC approaches, which require thousands of full solver evaluations to train a policy, and demonstrates that LLM-based adaptive control is economically viable even for academic research budgets.
+Given the small token footprint per call ($\approx\!500$ input, $\approx\!50$ output), the total API cost for all experiments is negligible.
+This contrasts sharply with RL-based DAC approaches, which require thousands of full solver evaluations to train a policy, and demonstrates that LLM-based adaptive control is economically viable even for academic research budgets.
+The 3-D experiment demonstrates that the approach scales to larger degree-of-freedom problems: at $40{\times}20{\times}10$ ($\approx\!110{,}000$ DOFs), the LLM agent achieves the lowest compliance ($3.981$, $-18.09\%$ vs.\ fixed) with a wall-clock time of $1{,}198$\,s against $1{,}044$\,s for the fixed controller.